Seeed-Studio/wiki-documents/docs/Grove-IMU_10DOF_v2.0.md

 <!-- This Markdown file was created from http://www.seeedstudio.com/wiki/Grove_-_IMU_10DOF -->

+## Projects

+**Motorcycle Data App**: Learn from your ride like a pro!
+Motorcycle race teams have used IMU data for years, with RideData+Arduino it's easy for you to do the same.

+<iframe frameborder='0' height='327.5' scrolling='no' src='https://www.hackster.io/RideData/motorcycle-data-app-11698f/embed' width='350'></iframe>

 ## Tech Support

 Please submit any technical issue into our [forum](http://forum.seeedstudio.com/).